-The Dain - also called Dain di Pietramurata, to distinguish it from the close Dain delle Sarche - is one of the finest walls lying in Sarca Valley, a world famous climbing area also named Valle della Luce (Light’s Valley); this evocative name originates from the valley’s ideal climatic situation, highly propitious for climbing, hiking and biking all round year.
+The Dain - also called Dain di Pietramurata, to distinguish it from the close Dain delle Sarche - is one of the finest walls lying in Sarca Valley, a world famous climbing area also named Valle della Luce (Light’s Valley); this evocative name originates from the ideal climatic location of the valley, highly propitious for climbing, hiking and biking all round year.

-Dain di Pietramurata 300 meters high wall is facing South and has an organ's pipes suggestive shape, showing deep chimneys, sharp edges and mighty pillars.
-A tremendous grey corner separates the main wall from the South Pillar, situated in the left-hand side of the wall.
+Dain di Pietramurata is lined up on a long and impressive train of high walls; this latters, starting from Arco and running on the left hand side of Sarca Valley, are well visible when people follows the road connecting Arco and Le Sarche.
+Its fine 300 meters high wall is facing South and has an organ's pipes suggestive shape, showing deep chimneys, sharp edges and mighty pillars.
+A tremendous grey corner separates the main wall from the South Pillar, located in the left-hand side of the wall.
 Climbing’s way and equipment are essentially trad on almost all the routes, except for “Il volo dell’Airone Cinerino” (The Grey Heron’s flight), a high level’s superb route equipped with bolts, and for few other routes – as Genoma and Par Condicio, which have a mixed equipment.
 This awesome wall collects some of the jewels of Sarca Valley, as Diedro Manolo and Big-Bang.

 Getting ThereRoad access

 From A22 Brennero Motorway exit “Rovereto Sud – Lago di Garda Nord” and follow the road 240 towards Riva del Garda, Nago and Arco, reaching Nago and Arco.
 Once getting to Arco first roundabout, turn to right following the road towards Dro and Trento, entering Sarca Valley.
-Cross the little nice village named Dro and carry on along the main road towards Pietramurata for about 6 km., reaching on your left-hand side a short road to Bar Hotel Ciclamino (Cuore del Sarca).
+Cross the little nice village of Dro and carry on along the main road towards the other village of Pietramurata for about 6 km..
+Before getting to Pietramurata, a short road (signpost Cuore del Sarca - Ciclamino) forks from the main road.
 Turn to left following this road and reaching at once a parking area near the hotel (30 km. from Rovereto Sud exit).

-From the parking area follow a little asphalted road towards South; once getting to the first fork, follow the gravel road on the right and after a field turn again to right, following a red-marked trail rising towards the cliff.
-(0,45 minutes from Ciclamino Parking).
+From the parking area follow a little asphalted road towards South; once getting to the first fork, follow the gravel road on the right and after a field turn again to right, following a red-marked trail rising towards the cliff and reaching the right end of the wall.
+A narrow trail traverse under the base of the wall to the start of the various routes (0,45 minutes from Ciclamino parking).